dortegadelv/HaplotypeDFEStandingVariation/README.md

 The folder PlottingScripts/ includes the R scripts we used to create each figure from the paper.

-## Running forward simulations with PReFerSim

-Check README_ForwardSims.txt

-Figures associated: 2, 4, 8

-## Running FoIS.
-Inferring the distribution of fitness effects of variants at a particular frequency

-Check README_FoIS.txt

-Figures associated: 3, 5, 6
+## Commands to reproduce the analysis associated to the main figures from our paper

+Check README_ForwardSims.txt for instructions to run forward simulations with PReFerSim that lead to the results shown in figures 2, 4 and 8.

-## Calculating the relationship between the distribution of fitness effects of new variants vs. the distribution of fitness effects of variants at a particular frequency
+Check README_FoIS.txt for instructions to infer the distribution of fitness effects of variants at a particular frequency.
+This leads to the results shown in figures 3, 5 and 6.

-Check the R scripts associated with the figures shown below.
-Also see

-Figures associated: 7, 9

-## Inferring the distribution of fitness effects of new variants in the UK10K dataset.
+Check README_DFEUK10K.txt for instructions to infer the distribution of fitness effects of new variants in the UK10K dataset.
+These analysis lead to the results shown in Figure 9.

-Check README_DFEUK10K.txt

-Figures associated: 9